quanpr/decouple-roi-pooling/README.md

 ## Train

 Before training, set the right directory to save and load the trained models.
-Change the arguments "save_dir" and "load_dir" in trainval_net.py and test_net.py to adapt to your environment.
+Change the arguments "save_dir" and "load_dir" in train_model.py to adapt to your environment.

 To train a decouple ROI pooling model with ResNet18 on pascal_voc, simply run: